-Guidelines Maximum Number of Directorships in other companies Executive Director The Governance and Nomination Committee of the PLDT Board of Directors shall ensure that the Executive Directors, Independent Directors, Non-Executive Directors who serve as full-time executives in other corporations shall submit themselves to a low-indicative limit on directorships in other corporations.
+Guidelines Maximum Number of Directorships in other companies Executive Director The Governance and Nomination Committee of the PLDT Board of Directors shall ensure that the Executive Directors, Independent Directors, Non- Executive Directors who serve as full- time executives in other corporations shall submit themselves to a low- indicative limit on directorships in other corporations.
 The capacity of the Please see the standard described in the second column under Guidelines .
 Non-Executive Director director to diligently and efficiently perform his/her duties and responsibilities to the Company should not be compromised.
-The Company has not set a one-size fits all quantitative limit on directorships which may not give due regard to differences in individual capabilities and nature of directorships.
-The Company CEO has instead adopted, as embodied in the PLDT CG Manual , a performance-based standard that directorships should not compromise the capacity of a director to serve and perform his duties and responsibilities to the Company diligently and efficiently.
+The Company has not set a one-size fits all quantitative limit on directorships which may not give due regard to differences in individual capabilities and

-17 The total shareholdings of JG Summit Group is 17,305,625 shares, of which 17,208,753 shares are beneficially owned by JGSHI, 86,723 shares are beneficially owned by Express Holdings, Inc., 10,148 shares are beneficially owned by Ms. Elizabeth Yu Gokongwei and 1 share is beneficially owned by Mr. James L. Go, all held on record by PCD Nominee Corporation, collectively representing 8.0% of the outstanding common stock of PLDT as at December 31, 2014.
+18 The total shareholdings of JG Summit Group is 17,305,624 shares, of which 17,208,753 shares are beneficially owned by JGSHI, 86,723 shares are beneficially owned by Express Holdings, Inc., 10,148 shares are beneficially owned by Ms. Elizabeth Yu Gokongwei, collectively representing 8.01% of the outstanding common stock of PLDT as of December 31, 2015.
 Based on a certification signed by a duly authorized officer of JGSHI, under the By-Laws of JGSHI, each of the Chairman and CEO of JGSHI (Mr. James L. Go) and President and Chief Operating Officer of JGSHI (Mr. Lance Y. Gokongwei) is authorized to vote the 17,208,753 common shares of PLDT owned by JGSHI and to appoint and/or sign proxies in behalf of JGSHI in connection with the Annual Meeting.

-18 In addition to the 22,796,902 common shares owned on record by NTT DOCOMO, NTT DOCOMO also owns 8,533,253 American Depositary Shares (ADSs) whose underlying common shares represent approximately 3.95% of the outstanding common stock of PLDT.
-The common shares and the underlying common shares of the ADSs owned by NTT DOCOMO collectively represents 14.50% of the outstanding common stock of PLDT as at December 31, 2014.
+19 In addition to the 22,796,902 common shares owned on record by NTT DOCOMO, NTT DOCOMO also owns 8,533,253 American Depositary Shares (ADSs) whose underlying common shares represent approximately 3.95% of the outstanding common stock of PLDT.
+The common shares and the underlying common shares of the ADSs owned by NTT DOCOMO collectively represents 14.50% of the outstanding common stock of PLDT as of December 31, 2015.